mikaeltorni/scripts/task_management/README.md

   - Use the `--parallel` flag to execute commands concurrently.
   - Use the `--repeat` flag to schedule the task to run at every startup.
   - The scheduled task is created via a registry entry under HKEY_CURRENT_USER using either the `RunOnce` (one-off) or `Run` (repeating) key.
+  - List all scheduled tasks using `sfs tasks` - displays each task with an index, name, and command.
+  - Remove specific tasks using `sfs remove <index>` - removes the task at the specified index.

 ---